blackrhinoceros/PennSecurity/Read_me_ELK.md

 ![ELK Diagram](https://github.com/blackrhinoceros/PennSecurity/blob/main/Diagrams/ELK2.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _/etc/ansible/yml_playbooks/install-elk.yml_  file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above, or, select portions of the _/etc/ansible/yml_playbooks/install-elk.yml_  file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details: